 By promoting and facilitating regional cooperation in the priority areas of transport, trade facilitation, trade policy, and energy, CAREC helps Central Asian and neighboring countries realize their immense potential in an increasingly integrated Eurasia.

 The program is a proactive facilitator of practical, results-based regional projects, and policy initiatives critical to trade expansion and sustainable development.
-Since 2001, the program has mobilized over $22.4 billion in the transport, trade, and energy infrastructure investments.
+Since 2001, the program has mobilized almost $27.7 billion in transport, trade, and energy infrastructure investments.

 A year later, to ensure effective and timely achievement of the strategic objectives laid out in CAREC 2020, the 11th CAREC Ministerial Conference held in Wuhan, People's Republic of China in October 2012 endorsed the Wuhan Action Plan.
 The action plan has emphasized three priority areas of actions: operational priorities of the four sectors, the CAREC Institute Work Plan 2013–2017, and the Transport Facilitation Action Plan.

 CAREC multilateral institution partners:

 As the reintegration of the Eurasian continent gathers speed, the CAREC countries are poised to reap substantial benefits.
 With the rapid economic expansion of the People's Republic of China and Japan to the east, the Russian Federation to the north, and India and Pakistan to the south, there is a real and growing demand for improved connections between Europe and Asia.
 This momentum provides CAREC countries with an unprecedented opportunity to emerge as a center for trade and commerce, to achieve higher levels of economic growth, and to reduce poverty.